OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-delay-in-cell-edit.md

 ---
 title: Delay execution while cell is being edited
-description: Learn how to delay the execution of the Excel.run method when a cell is being edited. ms.date: 02/16/2022 ms.localizationpriority: medium
+description: Learn how to delay the execution of the Excel.run function when a cell is being edited. ms.date: 02/16/2022 ms.localizationpriority: medium
 ---